Tesla shares jump on Model 3 numbers, Musk deal

 “It is possible that the DOJ investigation does not result in any criminal charges at least in part because the DOJ could determine that the SEC’s action resolved the matter and that no further governmental action is required.”

-Neither Musk nor Tesla admitted or denied the SEC’s findings as part of the settlement, which still must be approved by a court.
+Neither Musk nor Tesla admitted or denied the SEC’s findings under the settlement, which still must be approved by a court.

-Reporting by Arjun Panchadar, Akanksha Rana, Sonam Rai in Bengaluru and Ross Kerber in Boston; editing by Patrick Graham
+Reporting by Arjun Panchadar, Akanksha Rana, Sonam Rai in Bengaluru and Ross Kerber in Boston; editing by Patrick Graham and Peter Henderson